arielf/learning-to-learn/README.md

 with many solutions by adding inputs and capacity, they wouldn't be perfect, nor minimal (in the model-simplicity sense).

+The most relevant & strongest input features are: $x1^2$ and $x2^2$.
+Once the sum $x1^2 + x2^2$ exceeds a certain threshold, we have switched class from blue to orange.

-Here's the optimal solution using Descartes circle formula:
+Here's the optimal solution which relies on Descartes circle formula.

 ![Concentric Circle Solution](images/005-concentric-circles.png)

 ## Problem #4: Concentric, interleaved Spirals

-Unlike all the previous 3 problems, an optimal solution to the 4th & most difficult classification problem in this set, is harder to come by.
+Unlike in the previous 3 problems, an optimal solution to the 4th & most difficult classification problem in this set, is harder to come by.